 Do You Need to Download an App?

 Some of the watches come with a ton of features.
-Some of the higher-end models can track swing speed, scores, clubs used, and a variety of fitness activities with their app.
+Some of the higher-end models can track swing speed (How to Swing A Golf Club Faster), scores, clubs used, and a variety of fitness activities with their app.
 If tracking your steps or mileage is important to you, these are features you might want to consider.

 What Is The Best Golf GPS Watch?